email-markup-consortium/email-markup-consortium/compliant-standards.md

 Email content should respond to fit the size of the container it is loaded in.
 A recipient should not have to scroll on more than one axis to see parts of the email, nor should content be cut off.

+#### Example
-> Content should adjust to fit the available space with fluid content or @media queries.
+Content should adjust to fit the available space with fluid content or @media queries.

 ### 2.2 Respect user preferences

 User preferences should be applied to any email they are viewing.
 These could potentially be set at the OS level, browser level, or email client level.
 They should inherit down through these layers into the email markup which should respect the user’s preference and be allowed to change the content accordingly.

+#### Example
-> Level 5 media queries can pass preferences like motion, colour schemes, transparency.
+Level 5 media queries can pass preferences like motion, colour schemes, transparency.
 We can also use rem units to pass prefered font size.

 ### 2.3 Make emails discoverable landmarks

 Assistive technology should be able to quickly and easily discover an email in a webmail page or app using landmark navigation.

+#### Example
-> Using a semantically appropriate landmark with a descriptive label, often this may be the same as the subject line.
+Using a semantically appropriate landmark with a descriptive label, often this may be the same as the subject line.

 ### 2.4 Make focus visible

 Keyboard focus should be visible at all times within the email content.

+#### Example
-> Either use default :focus or suitable custom styling.
+Either use default :focus or suitable custom styling.

 ### 2.5 Allow for content manipulation

 A recipient should be able to manipulate the content to a point to make it readable.

+#### Example
-> This can include zoom tools, style adjustment tools, and translation tools.
+This can include zoom tools, style adjustment tools, and translation tools.

 ### 2.6 Email markup should not conflict with email client semantics

 Email markup should work in a logical semantic structure without interfering with the email client structure.

+#### Example
-> Use logical heading structure.
-Avoid using a `<main>` landmark in the email content as this is likely to already include a <main> landmark.
+Use logical heading structure.
+Avoid using a `<main>` landmark in the email content as this is likely to already include a <main#### Example landmark.

 ### 2.7 Define a language

 Emails should define a language and language direction for the content.
 Any changes of language should also be defined in the markup.

+#### Example
-> Set lang and dir attributes
+Set lang and dir attributes

 ### 2.8 Follow WCAG standards